villeteam/vexer/README.md

 2. On command line, navigate to the directory you want the ville-exercise-type project to be created in
 3. Run:

-    mvn archetype:generate -DarchetypeGroupId=edu.vserver.exercises -DarchetypeArtifactId=vexer-archetype
+    mvn archetype:generate -DarchetypeGroupId=fi.utu.ville.exercises -DarchetypeArtifactId=vexer-archetype
     -DarchetypeVersion=0.0.4-SNAPSHOT -DarchetypeRepository=https://raw.github.com/villeteam/vexer/mvn-repo/

 4. After a while you will be asked to provide some information, namely:
-    - groupId: you can use "edu.vserver.exercises"
+    - groupId: you can use "fi.utu.ville.exercises"
     - archetypeId: you can but anything here when testing (eg. "testexer");
       if you were to seriously start developing a new Ville-exercise, please contact VilleTeam for to ensure that your artifactId is unique
     - version: some version number ( the suggested 1.0-SNAPSHOT is fine)
-    - package: you can use "edu.vserver.exercises.artifactId you used"
+    - package: you can use "fi.utu.ville.exercises.artifactId you used"
     - VilleJavaClassPrefix: if you for example used testexer for artifactId you can use TestExer here

 5. Change working directory to the newly generated directory (named after artifactId you used)